overbooked-io/docs/api-reference/metadata.md

 ---
 description: >-
-  Main objects available in Overbooked API (like Resources, Slots, Appointments) have an updatable metadata property, which can be used to attach custom key-value data.
+  Main objects available in Overbooked API (like Resources, Slots, Bookings) have an updatable metadata property, which can be used to attach custom key-value data.
 ---